jamesrharwood/thesis/data/barriers.md

 ---

 id: what-resources-exist
-title: Researchers may not know what resources exist for a RG
+title: Researchers may not know what resources exist for a reporting guideline
 driver_id: capability
 ---

 Resources include the guidance itself, checklists, E&E files, templates, and web tools (e.g. PRISMA flow chart maker).
-Not all resources exist for each RG and researchers may be unaware of the ones that do.
+Not all resources exist for each reporting guideline and researchers may be unaware of the ones that do.
 Many researchers may only use the checklist.
 Sometimes this is purposeful, but other times it may be because researchers don’t know that full guidance and examples exist.

 ---

 id: when-to-use
-title: Researchers may not know when RGs should be used
+title: Researchers may not know when reporting guidelines should be used
 driver_id: capability
 ---

-Researchers may not know when they should use RGs in their research workflow.
+Researchers may not know when they should use reporting guidelines in their research workflow.
 Guideline developers may want researchers to use guidance as early as possible, but this is may not be obvious to researchers who may only ever receive instruction to complete a checklist as part of journal submission and may [never discover the full guidance](#sec-what-resources-exist).
-Consequently, researchers may assume that RGs are supposed to be used by single authors as pre-submission checklists to demonstrate adherence.
-It may not occur to them that RGs can be used earlier, or by teams.
+Consequently, researchers may assume that reporting guidelines are supposed to be used by single authors as pre-submission checklists to demonstrate adherence.
+It may not occur to them that reporting guidelines can be used earlier, or by teams.
 Some researchers, having come to this realisation themselves, report wanting to be told to use reporting guidelines earlier in their research.

 ---